masak/proto/README.md

 The cron job results can be found [here](http://modules.perl6.org/update.log).

+If you only made changes to the web app, you can get them live a bit faster by using `[REAPP]` as first thing in commit message title (including brackets), which will cause the updater to restart the app after pulling and before rebuilding the db (which takes ~1.5hr)

 #### Note About Cache

 Certain data is cached by the site and is only updated when some event